NickshihU7/EE6470/Midterm/README.md

 # Midterm Project - Edge Detection Filter

-## The goal of this Project

-The goal is to synthesize the kernel function of the edge detection filter and annotate the timing back to the SCML platform to get a more accurate simulated time of the entire system.
+In this project we're going to synthesize the kernel function of the edge detection filter and annotate the timing back to the SCML platform to get a more accurate simulated time of the entire system.

 ## The Edge Detection Filter